sensei-hacker/CheapGPSTracker-Helium/README.md

 device to help find your lost drone, plane, or other item.
 It's built with a $10 LORA development board.

+the position is reported every few seconds using rhe worldwide Helium network.
+You can try Helium for free. $10 gets you enough credits to last a lifetime for a deone / plane tracker.

 It can listen in on an existing GPS wire that is connected to a flight controller, or you can use a board with a built-in GPS (about $25).